Charge Card vs. Credit Card: What's the Difference?

 Affordable Annual Fees

 Many credit card issuers charge low or no annual fees.
-Still, both a charge card and a credit card for exclusive customers have annual fees.
 The latter usually offer perks similar to charge cards, such as travel benefits, grocery shopping, and restaurant rewards

 Some credit cards may offer to waive the fee for the first year, and you can close the account or switch to another credit card without adversely affecting your credit score.